 - 11,000 pregnant women lost their babies

 - 2,100 newborns died

 - 20,000 babies were born with congenital rubella syndrome (CRS)

-Since the rubella vaccine became available, the number of people infected with rubella in the US dropped dramatically.
+Since the rubella vaccine became available in the US, the number of people infected with rubella dropped dramatically.
 Currently, less than 10 people in the US contract rubella each year.

 Anyone who is not vaccinated against rubella is at risk of getting the disease.
 It is important that children and women of childbearing age are vaccinated against rubella.

 In children, rubella usually causes a low-grade fever (less than 101 degrees) and a rash that starts on the face and spreads to the rest of the body.
 These symptoms may last two or three days.
 Older children with rubella usually first suffer from low-grade fever, swollen glands in the neck or behind the ears, and upper respiratory infection, before they develop a rash.
 Rubella is usually mild in children.